 We strive to build a partnership of trust.
 Our test data is validated and interpreted by our experienced medical experts.
 Our medical reports contain comprehensive information about any detected variants.

 We are committed to helping rare disease patients throughout their lives.
 We systematically re-evaluate past variant classifications and inform patients in the event of a reclassification.

 CentoCard®, Life-Saving Diagnostics Made Simple

-Our dried blood spot (DBS) filter cards to collect and ship patient samples offer the simplest way to collect patient blood samples.
+Using our unique dried blood spot (DBS) technology, we have simplified collecting and shipping patient samples.
 Genetic testing is made available anywhere in the world.

 For a lot of disorders, genetic testing is the only way to make an accurate diagnosis and help avoid additional unnecessary clinical investigations.